 Metrics Server is the source of the container resource metrics for various autoscaling pipelines.
 Metrics Server retrieves metrics from kubelets and exposes them through the Kubernetes Metrics API.
 HPA and VPA then use these metrics to determine when to trigger autoscaling.
 Metrics server is scaled using addon- resizer.

 In extreme cases where high pod density creates too much logging and monitoring overhead, Metrics Server might be stopped and restarted due to resource limitations.
 In this case, you can override the request and limit.

 Configuration requirements for Logging and Monitoring

-There are several configuration requirements to enable Cloud Logging and Cloud Monitoring with Anthos clusters on bare metal.
+There are several configuration requirements to enable Cloud Logging and Cloud Monitoring with GKE on Bare Metal.
 These steps are included in Configuring a service account for use with Logging and Monitoring on the Enabling Google services page, and in the following list: